 five desires – The desires that arise from the contact of the five sense organs with their respective sense-objects; alternatively the desire for wealth, erotic love, food and drink, fame, and sleep.

-Dharma – Absolute truth or reality itself; the laws of reality.
-Buddhist doctrine regarding reality and how to attain it. (see below).
+Dharma – Truth or reality; the laws of reality; Buddhist doctrine regarding reality and how to attain it. (see below).

 dharma – (Chinese fa 法) Material things, physical phenomena.